kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

           priority prioritizing pod groups over individual pods.

       1. Perform best-effort reprieval of pod groups and pods violating PodDisruptionBudgets.
-We achieve it by scheduling and temporarily adding the preemptor to `nodeInfo` structure (assuming that all potential victims are removed), and then iterating over potential victims that would violate PodDisruptionBudget to check if these can be placed in the exact same place they are running now.
+We achieve it by temporarily scheduling the preemptor (assuming that all potential victims are removed), and then iterating over potential victims that would violate PodDisruptionBudget to check if these can be placed in the exact same place they are running now.
           If they can we simply leave them where they are running now and remove from the potential victims list.